selenide/selenide.github.io/_posts/2014-12-28-how-to-test-gmail.md

 ### Settings

 Before test run we need to set longer timeout, because GMail element tend to load longer than 4 seconds (which is a default timeout in Selenide).
 Let's set 10 seconds.
-Thought at some conferences with slow WiFi even 10 was not sufficient long.
+Though at some conferences with slow WiFi even 10 was not sufficient long.

 ```java